sympy/sympy/doc/src/modules/physics/units/philosophy.rst

 .. rubric:: Footnotes

 .. [#] In general we will consider only dimensions with a maximum coefficient,
-    so we can only a truncation of the group; but this is not useful for the algorithm.
+    so we can only a truncation of the self; but this is not useful for the algorithm.
 .. [#] We anticipate a little by considering :math:`c` and :math:`\hbar` as
     units and not as physical constants.